josefinacmenendez/Datatube_Heatmap/README.md

 A shiny app to view a heatmap of differential gene expression for a select number of contigs.
 The data was obtained from J García-Arrarás' research laboratory.
 The species is H. glaberrima.

-The following packages should be installed:
+The required packages can be installed as follows:

 ```
 install.packages("shiny")